Paris Theatre (Portland, Oregon)

 Historic building in Portland, Oregon, U.S.

-Paris Theatre, formerly Third Avenue Theatre and also known as Paris Theater or Ray's Paris Theatre, is an historic building in Portland, Oregon's Old Town Chinatown neighborhood, in the United States.
-The theatre was constructed in 1890 and opened as a burlesque house.
+Paris Theatre, formerly Third Avenue Theatre and also known as Paris Theater or Ray's Paris Theatre, is a historic building in Portland, Oregon, United States.
+Located in the southwest part of the Old Town Chinatown neighborhood, the theatre was constructed in 1890 and opened as a burlesque house.
 It was later converted to a cinema, then a club and music venue, before serving as an adult movie theater until 2016.
 The building was a live venue and nightclub until it closed in October 2019.
+Currently, owned by Seattle-based Can Can Productions, Can Can's Paris Theatre hosts cabaret shows with burlesque and can-can.